Professor Deborah Slicer

 Environmental Philosophy M.A.

-In April 2016, we received a "Distinctive Program" designation from the Western Interstate Commission for Higher Education.
-This means that a graduate student enrolling in our environmental philosophy emphasis who is an official resident of a Western state can enroll at Montana's in-state tuition rates.
+We have a "Distinctive Program" designation from the Western Interstate Commission for Higher Education.
+This means that a graduate student enrolling in our environmental philosophy emphasis who is an official resident of a Western state can enroll at Montana's in-state tuition rates for AY 2020-21 (rising to 150% of in-state tuition from AY 2021-onwards).
 The Western states covered by this agreement include Alaska, Arizona, California, Colorado, Commonwealth of the Northern Mariana Islands (CNMI), Hawaii, Idaho, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

 For a quick overview of the environmental philosophy Master's track, see the "Highlights" tab.